MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Session_Configuration_Files.md

 ## Creating Custom Sessions

-You can customize many features of a Windows PowerShell session by specifying session properties in a session configuration.
+You can customize many features of a PowerShell session by specifying session properties in a session configuration.
 You can customize a session by writing a C# program that defines a custom runspace, or you can use a session configuration file to define the properties of sessions created by using the